reddyhasinichalamkota/SCT_ML_1/README.md

 # SCT_ML_1
-# House Price Prediction using Machine Learning
+# 🏠 House Price Prediction using Machine Learning

-## Overview
+## 📌 Overview
-This project applies **Machine Learning Regression Techniques** to predict house prices based on various housing features.
-Accurate house price prediction helps buyers, sellers, and real estate businesses make informed decisions using data-driven insights.
+This project uses **Machine Learning Regression Techniques** to predict house prices based on housing features such as living area, number of bedrooms, bathrooms, and other important property details.

-The model is trained on historical housing data and predicts property prices based on factors such as area, number of bedrooms, bathrooms, and other relevant attributes.
+The model is trained on historical housing data to estimate property prices accurately and provide data-driven insights for the real estate market.

+---

-## Objective
+## 🎯 Objective
-The objective of this project is to analyze housing data and build a predictive model that estimates house prices with high accuracy.
+To build an efficient predictive model that estimates house prices using supervised machine learning techniques.

+---

-## Key Features
+## ✨ Key Features
-- Data preprocessing and cleaning
+✔️ Data Cleaning & Preprocessing
+✔️ Feature Selection
-- Exploratory Data Analysis (EDA)
+✔️ Exploratory Data Analysis
-- Feature selection and engineering
-- Model training and evaluation
-- House price prediction
-- Performance visualization and interpretation
+✔️ Model Training using Linear Regression
+✔️ Performance Evaluation
+✔️ House Price Prediction
+✔️ Result Visualization

+---

-## Technologies Used
+## 🛠️ Technologies Used
 - Python
 - Pandas
 - NumPy